NVIDIA-Merlin/Transformers4Rec/README.md

 | merlin-inference           | [https://ngc.nvidia.com/catalog/containers/nvidia:merlin:merlin-inference](https://ngc.nvidia.com/catalog/containers/nvidia:merlin:merlin-inference)           | Transformers4Rec, NVTabular, PyTorch, and Triton Inference |  |

 To use these Docker containers, you'll first need to install the [NVIDIA Container Toolkit](https://github.com/NVIDIA/nvidia-docker) to provide GPU support for Docker.
 You can use the NGC links referenced in the table above to obtain more information about how to launch and run these containers.

+### Feedback and Support

+If you'd like to contribute to the library directly, see the [CONTRIBUTING.md](CONTRIBUTING.md).
+We're particularly interested in contributions or feature requests for our feature engineering and preprocessing operations.
+To further advance our Merlin Roadmap, we encourage you to share all the details regarding your recommender system pipeline in this [survey](https://developer.nvidia.com/merlin-devzone-survey).

+If you're interested in learning more about how NVTabular works, see [Transformers4Rec documentation](https://nvidia-merlin.github.io/Transformers4Rec/main/Introduction.html).
+We also have the [API documentation](https://nvidia-merlin.github.io/Transformers4Rec/main/api/index.html) that outlines  specifics of the available modules and classes within the Transformers4Rec library.